 "Interactive Voice Response Systems (IVRS) have been a long standing self-guiding technology, however, the increasing use of mobile devices now demands that Voice and conversational IVRs are used.
 Video IVRs are the next big deal as softphones are increasingly used.
 So, with the conversational IVR, the caller can get to the department or hunt group they want more easily."

-John Moor, Managing Director of , says: "IoT class devices and services are permeating every part of modern life, from the personal, domestic, vehicle and office to our critical national infrastructure.
+John Moor, Managing Director of IoT Security Foundation, says: "IoT class devices and services are permeating every part of modern life, from the personal, domestic, vehicle and office to our critical national infrastructure.
 Along with the huge potential for innovation comes a real threat of connection, most significantly in regards to security and privacy.

 "The world is moving so fast that standards and regulation not only struggle to keep up, but also risk stifling innovation if they are hurried.
 Yet the world needs answers, and needs to act now.
 There is good news however, as we already know how to improve security and privacy assurances to acceptable levels.
 This is through awareness, education and the adoption of best practices.
 To be successful, these need to be easy to understand and low, to no cost, to acquire.
 This is the role of the IoT Security Foundation."

 Multi site businesses are at increased risk.
-Steve Bennett of advised that "These sites are higher risk as data may be replicated between sites – centralising infrastructure and providing VDI or thin client access to systems is then prime to control access – this in turn enables the backup to be centrally managed."
+Steve Bennett of OGL Computer advised that: "These sites are higher risk as data may be replicated between sites – centralising infrastructure and providing VDI or thin client access to systems is then prime to control access – this in turn enables the backup to be centrally managed."

 But just like other internet-connected devices, the same best practices applies to IOT and these include protecting your WiFi network with strong passwords and firewall, have the admin to be responsible for user control, implement 2FA where possible.